Moon-NaRi/Moon-NaRi.github.io/_posts/2024-01-18-servicenow_incident.md

 ## On hold

 - On hold reason is mandatory field.
+- Resolved → On hold : Reopen

 ## Resolved

 - Resolution code and Resolution notes are mandatory.
+- If a user is caller and state is resolved, even if user has no roles, A user can close an incident.